Unblinking Eye

 This one is from the January 1954 issue of American Rifleman.

-Josserand states that each each model in the R Series (.32 ACP, .32 French Long, .380, and 9mm) came in a different barrel length and the Model R 22 was available in three barrel lengths: 4 -1/2”, 6-3/4”, and 7-3/16”.
-He doesn’t say if the frame size differs on the various models, nor does he give the number of rounds each magazine holds, though Huon does give some of this information.
+Josserand states that each model in the R Series (.32 ACP, .32 French Long, .380, and 9mm) came in a different barrel length and the Model R 22 was available in three barrel lengths: 4-1/2”, 6-3/4”, and 7-3/16”.
+He does not say if the frame size differs on the various models, nor does he give the number of rounds each magazine holds, though Huon does give some of this information.
 The R 32 is 4mm longer than a Model D due to its enlarged grip tang--otherwise the two guns would be identical in size.
 The R Para is 30mm longer than the Model D. Both the R 32 and the R Para have the same military-style lanyard as the Model D.

 MAB Model R Information as Given in Huon